 Jubilee Road, in the old Elliott School building owned by Christ Church, Devonshire.
 Includes the Elliott Art Gallery.
 The original Elliott School was built in 1848 by 12 black men as a school for young black children of the parish.
 It became a monument to the vision of the builders, a symbol of black pride and a slice of Bermuda's rich history.

-Historic house, private property, not usually open to the public but has been part of Bermuda Homes and Gardens program.
-15 Middle Road, Devonshire Parish.
+15 Middle Road.
+Historic house, private property, not usually open to the public.
 Owned by Mr. and Mrs. William Cox.
 Completed in 1893 by William J. Cox, it is an outstanding Victorian interpretation of a traditional Bermuda house.
 Characteristic of the era are high ceilings, wide verandahs, three-storey tower and widow's walk.
 The handsome doors, windows and floors are Bermuda cedar or imported solid pitch pine which was more highly valued than cedar at the time because of its scarcity.
 At the end of a long drive through spacious grounds, Mayflower looks out on a pool and to the South Shore beyond. .
 A charming historic Bermuda house which in May 2009 hosted the Garden Club of Bermuda's gala party in the grounds as part of its celebration of Bermuda's 400th anniversary.
 The event, appropriately entitled 'Mayflower in Bloom', allowed allow residents and visitors to enjoy the fine collection of furniture and paintings in the home, as well as the many beautiful floral displays created especially for the occasion by skilled Garden Club members.
 The gracious residence is the home of William (Bill) and Rosanna Cox, and was built in the late 19th century by William Cox, an ancestor of the present owner.
 It was also the home of Freer Cox, a founding member and the first president of the Garden Club of Bermuda.
 Among its furnishings are several items made by the present owner from Bermuda cedar cut from the property, as well as paintings by Mrs. Cox's son, well-known artist Henry Ward.
 A special feature of the house is the three-storey tower which includes a widow's walk so-called because this is where a wife would wait, often in vain, for her husband to return from the sea.
 Saturday's visitors will be invited to climb up and see both the North and South Shores.
 'Mayflower' sits in ten acres of grounds which were the scene of a host of garden-related activities.
 The several garden areas include a nice grouping at the front of the property and more flowers and plants by the pool with a view of the South Shore.

 Until 12th May 2005, St. Brendan's Hospital.
 On 28 April 1841, the Bermuda Legislature passed an "Act for the Safe Custody of Insane Persons charged with Offences. " It was the first local legislation to deal specifically with persons with mental problems.
 Persons charged, if found insane, were kept in custody until they went to an asylum.
 In 1846, a further Act was passed to establish a hospital for the reception of "insane paupers."
 It enabled the Governor, Lieutenant Colonel William Reid, to buy land in a central parish for an asylum.
 Seven acres of land on the North Shore were acquired for 400 pounds sterling and two cottages were built for £600 sterling.
 The Governor had to approve admissions and discharges to the asylum and in which categories incoming people were, as a lunatic or insane person or idiot or pauper or person of unsound mind.
 Dr. Henry Josephus Hinson, a graduate of Edinburgh Medical School in Scotland, was the first medical superintendent for the new Lunatic Hospital in 1848.
 It remained in its original location for 22 years until it moved to its present location in 1868, the site of the former Devonshire College.